 When I taught Reading Recovery to grade one students early in the school year, creating a personal alphabet book was one of the first things we did together when we started lessons.
-It wasn’t until seven years in to my teaching career that I understood the benefits of a personal alphabet book, and I have Dr. Marie Clay and my Reading Recovery teacher leaders to thank for that.
+We co-created these little books two to three letters at a time, and with some students, it took months.

 The key to the effectiveness of a personalized alphabet book is in its construction.
 It must be done slowly but with enthusiasm, following the child’s lead, reviewed often and used as reference.

-I did create a kit as a time-saver for teachers (pictured below) but it is very easy to create a personal alphabet book.
+I did create a kit as a time-saver for teachers (pictured below) but it is very easy to create a personal alphabet book with images you collect on your own.
 Here’s how.